-This is a part of the Homeschool Enhancement Programs.
+This is a part of our Youth Features.

 The youth vendor program is getting a MAJOR upgrade this year!
 Youth entrepreneurs will sell their wares in a new Youth Vendor area and participate in an all-new business plan competition, gaining valuable instruction and feedback that will help them in their entrepreneurial endeavors.
 Plus, the AME Program (The Apprenticeship, Mentorship, and Entrepreneurship program), an affiliate of CHEC, will hold two exclusive training sessions!

 - Cost: The $30 add-on to your full conference pass includes an entry in the business plan contest, training workshops, and participation in the youth vendor exhibit area.

 - Deadline: June 5th.

 - Ages: Homeschooled graduates and students (ages 13 and older who live with their parents), but business must belong to the youth (it cannot be the family business)

 Register for a full conference pass with family add-on, then add the AME Youth Program to your registration.
 After your registration is complete, the vendor chairman committee will contact you with further information about booth selection and business plan submission.

 After registration, participants may submit their business plan for the contest (deadline April 15th).
 The contest will be judged by AME and the vendor committee.
 Prizes include an iPad, an Amazon Gift Card, and Vendor Bucks that can be used at any of the vendors in the Vendor Hall.

 Click here for what to include in your Business Plan

 Your business plan should include the following information: